The music has always been there. I was born in wartime, January

 possession.

-mostly involved jam sessions with friends.
-Dad blew the trumpet and mom
+social life mostly involved jam sessions with friends.
+Dad blew the trumpet

-uncles, Don and Bill Campbell, had teamed up with the neighbour kids, the
+mother and uncles, Don and Bill Campbell, had teamed up with the neighbour

-Christies, to form a dance band that played many hall and barn dances.
+kids, the Christies, to form a dance band that played many hall and barn

-The music from those war years must have left its mark as I'm always filled
+dances.
+The music from those war years must have left its mark as

-by waves of nostalgia whenever I hear the big band sounds and hits from
+I'm always filled by waves of nostalgia whenever I hear the big band sounds

 to Victoria, BC (Esquimalt and Comox) and since my parents both